 - " If the tread depth is less than the minimum permissible depth:

-- Change the tires.
+Change the tires.

 - Check the tire age.

 The tire's date of manufacture is usually part of the tire markings and is indicated by the last four digits of the DOT marking.
-The first two digits refer to the week of manufacture and last two digits refer to the year of manufacture
+The first two digits refer to the week of manufacture and last two digits refer to the year of manufacture.

-KTM recommends that the tires be changed regardless of the actual wear, at the latest after 5 years.
+KTM recommends that the tires be changed after 5 years at the latest, regardless of the actual state of wear.